Bombardier lays off staff as new Learjet flight testing delayed

-TORONTO (Reuters) - Canada’s Bombardier Inc (BBDb.TO) said on Monday that it has laid off more than 100 staff and let go 110 contract workers in the United States and Mexico due to delays in the flight test program for its all-new Learjet 85 business jet.
+TORONTO, June 16 (Reuters) - Canada’s Bombardier Inc said on Monday that it has laid off more than 100 staff and let go 110 contract workers in the United States and Mexico due to delays in the flight test program for its all-new Learjet 85 business jet.

 In the latest setback for its aircraft development program, which includes the behind-schedule and over-budget CSeries jetliner, Bombardier said a “few things” had affected the Learjet 85 development.